iop098321qwe/custom_bash_commands/README.md

 * Set up `wiki` command to open default browser directly to the wiki page for CBC
 * Set up `readme` command to open the default browser directly to the README.md page for CBC

+# Create a command to update the custom commands script instead of using an automatic script.

 # To Test

 * Change the `.bashrc` file to read `source ~/.test_update_commands.sh`